Skyscanner/backpack/UNRELEASED.md

 > Place your changes below this line.

-**Changed:**
-- bpk-component-phone-input
-  - Updated the styling for mobile breakpoints to allow for full descriptions of dialling code

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).